 Restricting the release of public information directly affects publications, programs, and news releases concerning student activities, honors, and awards.

-The appropriate form is available in the Assistant Registrar's office.
+The appropriate form is available in the Admissions office.

 Additional information on education records is released only upon written student request except to the following persons: